Amtrak Pacific Surfliner train at a railway crossing with a blue sky background.

 For the past two years, multiple agencies had been working together to bring additional morning commuter service to the South Coast on a Metrolink train.

-“It’s now likely that this pathway would negatively impact LOSSAN’s ability to implement our planned service expansion,” said Jason Jewell, managing director of LOSSAN, at November board meeting.
+“It’s now likely that this pathway would negatively impact LOSSAN’s ability to implement our planned service expansion,” said Jason Jewell, managing director of LOSSAN, at a November board meeting.

 Instead, the LOSSAN board of directors has opted to provide the train service itself from Ventura County all the way to San Luis Obispo.
 The LOSSAN board made the decision in November.
 The Santa Barbara County Association of Governments is set to discuss the matter at its Thursday meeting.

 The decision marks an end to what was once bright-eyed optimism about bringing Metrolink to the South Coast.
-SBCAG and the Ventura County Transportation Commission wanted to bring a morning train from Moorpark, with stops in Camarillo, Oxnard, Ventura, Carpinteria, Santa Barbara and Goleta
+SBCAG and the Ventura County Transportation Commission wanted to bring a morning train from Moorpark, with stops in Camarillo, Oxnard, Ventura, Carpinteria, Santa Barbara and Goleta.

 The idea was for LOSSAN to subcontract with Metrolink for a pilot program, meant to last a year.